awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 Get-ADGroup -Filter {samAccountName -like "YourGroupName*"} -Properties * | Select SamAccountName,ObjectSid
 ```

+**Note**
+If you are using AWS Directory Service as your identity provider, and if `userPrincipalName` and `SamAccountName` have different values, AWS Transfer Family accepts the value in `SamAccountName`\.
+Transfer Family does not accept the value specified in `userPrincipalName`\.

 ### Choosing AWS Managed Microsoft AD as your identity provider<a name="managed-ad-identity-provider"></a>

 This section describes how to use AWS Directory Service for Microsoft Active Directory with a server\.